 - Include a good quality description, which introduces your business and why you are different.
-For more details see this guide on how to write GMB descriptions.

 - Include good quality photos showing your offices and staff.
 Most accountants are shy and do not want to do this, so if you have friendly professional images of your staff and premises, this should make you stand you out from your competition.

 Note, if you have more than one location, please set up a GMB listing for each location, and add unique photos and descriptions which accurately present each office.